-Juvenile myelomonocytic leukaemia (JMML) is a very rare type of slowly developing (chronic) blood disorder that occurs in young children.
-It's also sometimes called juvenile chronic myelogenous leukaemia (JCML).
+Juvenile myelomonocytic leukaemia (JMML) is a very rare type of slowly developing (chronic) blood cancer that occurs in young children.
+It used to be called:

 Leukaemia means a cancer of the blood forming system.
-The blood forming system is the bone marrow – the soft inner part of your bones.
+The blood forming system is the bone marrow, the soft inner part of your bones.
 Although JMML has leukaemia as part of its name, the World Health Organisation (WHO) does not classify it as a leukaemia.
-It's now included in a group of diseases called myeloproliferative and myelodysplastic disorders.
+It's now included in a group of blood cancers called myeloproliferative and myelodysplastic disorders.

 A myeloproliferative disorder is a condition where there are too many blood cells made.
 A myelodysplastic disorder is where the blood cells made are abnormal and not fully mature.
-In reality, these two disorders often overlap, which is why the WHO has put them together in the same category.
+In reality, the two disorders often overlap, which is why the WHO has put them together in the same category here.

 Problems with infections

-JMML is most common in children under 4.
-We don't yet know the cause of JMML.
 Children with a genetic disorder called neurofibromatosis 1 (NF1) are more at risk of developing JMML.
-But this only accounts for about 1 in 10 cases.
+But this only happens in about 1 in 10 cases (about 10%).

 Symptoms of JMML